Impedyme BLDC Motor

 Automotive Industry

-Electric Vehicles (EVs): PWM control is used to regulate the speed and torque of BLDC motors in EVs, ensuring efficient and smooth operation.
+Electric Vehicles (EVs): PWM control is used to regulate the speed and torque of Brushless DC motor in EVs, ensuring efficient and smooth operation.

 Electric Power Steering (EPS): BLDC motors with PWM control provide precise and responsive steering assistance, improving vehicle handling and safety.

-HVAC Systems: PWM-controlled BLDC motors are used in automotive heating, ventilation, and air conditioning systems for efficient airflow control.
+HVAC Systems: PWM-controlled Brushless DC motor are used in automotive heating, ventilation, and air conditioning systems for efficient airflow control.

 Industrial Automation